tmaiaroto/discfg/README.md

 To run etcd you need (ok, you don't need, but should have) multiple servers to form a quorum and those servers run 24/7.
 This comes with a cost.
 The thing about discfg is that it can run using AWS Lambda, API Gateway, and DynamoDB.
 All services that carry a low cost pay as you go model.
-This makes discfg far cheaper to run.
+This makes discfg far cheaper to run and faster to setup.

 Both are easy to use with a RESTful interface, but AWS adds some extra features for free.
 There's a few convenient features magically taken care of jsut by using AWS.
 Security, rate limiting, auto-scaling,